Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Client satisfaction tracking:

-Survey after every project
+Tracking: survey sent after every completed project

 Target: 4.5/5 or higher average